bgord/knowledge/roadmap.md

 # Roadmap for 2019

-## React 2
+## React 1
-- What's the simplest example of state reducer pattern?
-- What's the simplest example of compound component pattern?
+- Describe compound components pattern.

 ## GIT 1
 - How does `git pull --rebase` work?